quicwg/base-drafts/draft-ietf-quic-qpack.md

 equal to (maximum size - new entry size) or until the table is empty.

 If the size of the new entry is less than or equal to the maximum size, that entry is added to the table.
-It is not an error to attempt to add an entry that is larger than the maximum size; an attempt to add an entry larger than the maximum size causes the table to be emptied of all existing entries and results in an empty table.
+It is an error to attempt to add an entry that is larger than the maximum size; this MUST be treated as a connection error of type `HTTP_QPACK_DECOMPRESSION_FAILED`.

 A new entry can reference an entry in the dynamic table that will be evicted when adding this new entry into the dynamic table.
 Implementations are